Dealing with End of Lease Issues

 What legal notices do you need to serve?

-If you are a protected tenant, you may want to consider serving a Notice under Section 26 of the Landlord and Tenant Act 1954.
+If you are a protected tenant and want to request a new lease, you may want to consider giving your landlord a letter setting this out.
+This is called serving a Section 26 Notice.
 This is a minimum of six months and a maximum of twelve months’ notice.
 It cannot expire before the lease expires.
+A Section 26 Notice is a standard form letter and has to include certain information and a specialist advisor can help you with this if you want to make sure it is correct.

 If you are not a protected tenant, you may not have any rights to serve any notices on your landlord or to receive any notices from your landlord.